 Dustin Dickens visiting with Dr. Carl Agee, at the University of New Mexico's Institute of Meteoritics.

-Meteorite curation and purchasing is a hybrid of Science, Aesthetic Nuance, Market Access, and Timing.
-Dustin Dickens, Curator of Collections for Top Meteorite is happy to assist with understanding the the evolving landscape of high impact and ultra rare meteorites.
+Meteorite curation is a melange of Science, Aesthetic Nuance, Market Access, Budget and Timing.
+As Curator of Collections for Top Meteorite I am happy to assist with navigating the esoteric landscape of institutional meteorite acquisition.

 - Specimen Acquisition